 As in all wars, sometimes an enemy's gallantry on the field of battle impresses even a bitter foe – Napoleon, remarking on the Russian cavalry then crashing into his lines, said "Now these are Kossacks!".
 Rather like the Confederates at Pickett's Charge, they may be trying to storm a solid position in the name of a dubious set of causes, but we have to respect the temerity it takes to throw oneself into the breach for an issue one really doesn't understand.

-Historiorant: This diary was originally posted under the title Winger Vets of the War on Christmas: Why They Fight on December 23, 2007.
-It endured a few minor edits for re-posting in 2008 and 2009, and includes a few new paragraphs about Santa in this year's edition.
+Historiorant: This diary was originally posted under the title Winger Vets of the War on Christmas: Why They Fight on December 23, 2007; it's endured a few minor edits for this posting, but since the first-run was a rather ill-attended (sniff), and since it's kinda seasonal and all...

 "...for you know neither the day nor the hour in which the Son of Man is coming." --- Matthew 25:13